rh-mobb/aro-workshop-content/aro-content/ops/2-aro-day-2-operations.md

  --type=merge
 ```

-1. Wait a few moments to ensure the Management Upgrade Operator is ready
+Wait a few moments to ensure the Management Upgrade Operator is ready, the status of the operator can be verified with:

 ```bash
 oc -n openshift-managed-upgrade-operator \